-To install the starter code, unzip the files, link a "makefile" to Makefile.campus and type "make".
+To install the starter code, unzip the files, link a "makefile" to Makefile.campus (if that's not already done) and type "make".
 The executable resulting from a successful build generates extremely simple ray-traced images where the pixels are shaded only by the diffuse terms of the material at the ray intersections, and this only for non-polygon-mesh objects.
 For polygon meshes, it doesn't even compute intersections.

 This project is a very large collection of files and object-oriented C++ code.
 Fortunately, you only need to work directly with a subset of it.
 However, you will probably want to spend a bit of time getting familiar with the layout and class hierarchy at first, so that when you code you know what classes and methods are available for your use.